-Easy Christmas Tree Ornaments
+Easy Pipe Cleaner Christmas Tree Ornaments

 Make Triangle Christmas Trees

-You can loop a length of string or yarn through the tree and tie it if you would like.
+You can loop a length of string or yarn through the top of the tree and tie it if you would like.
 Since these ornaments are triangular they can also be placed directly on the tree without any string.

-Invite a child to loop one end of a tan chenille stem piece as the top of the ornament.
-He can wrap green chenille stem pieces around the “trunk” to make the branches of the tree.
-You can demonstrate how to use the smaller pieces at the top of the tree and longer pieces at the bottom of the tree.
-We discovered that kids chose lengths at random or used all the same length on their trees, that’s just fine and part of the open-ended process.
+To make the straight branch trees, invite your kids to loop the ends of the pipe cleaner pieces around the “trunk” to make the branches of the tree.
+You can demonstrate how to use the smaller pieces at the top of the tree and the longer pieces at the bottom of the tree.
+But don’t be surprised if your kids chose lengths at random or used all the same length on their trees, that’s just fine and part of the open-ended process.

 If you choose, thread yarn through the top loop and tie to make a hanger.

 That’s why I love open-ended activities with flexible materials.
 Kids can experiment and explore and enjoy what they are doing.

 BIO: Scott Wiley, an early childhood educator for 30 years, is editor for Pre-K Pages.
 He also blogs at Brick by Brick, exploring the connection between play and learning.
-Connect with Scott on Twitter, Facebook, and Pinterest.